woocommerce/woocommerce-blocks/assets/js/blocks/legacy-template/README.md

-# Legacy Template Block
+# Classic Template Block

-The Legacy Template block is a placeholder block for specific WooCommerce block templates which are rendered on the server-side when a block theme is active.
+The Classic Template block is a placeholder block for specific WooCommerce block templates which are rendered on the server-side when a block theme is active.

-Given a specific template attribute prop, the block will render a specific template both on the front-end and in the Site Editor in the form of a placeholder.
+By assigning a template identifier to the attribute prop, the block will render that specific template on the front-end, and a placeholder for said template in the Site Editor.

+It's worth noting that in the Site Editor where a placeholder merely represents a front-end view, this representation will not always be completely accurate.

 ## Usage

+This block does not have any customizable options available, so any style or customization updates will not be reflected on the placeholder.

 ### Props